Oral Cancer Screening

 - Alcohol use combined with smoking greatly increases risk.

-- Prolonged exposure to the sun increase s the risk of lip cancer.
+- Prolonged exposure to the sun increases the risk of lip cancer.

 - Oral cancers can occur in people who do not smoke and have no other known risk factors.